dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract TResult MultiplicativeIdentity { get; }
     }

-    public interface IMultipliable<TSelf, TOther, TResult>
+    public interface IMultiplyOperators<TSelf, TOther, TResult>
-        where TSelf : IMultipliable<TSelf, TOther, TResult>
+        where TSelf : IMultiplyOperators<TSelf, TOther, TResult>
     {
-        // A multiplicative identity is not exposed here for the same reasons as IAddable<TSelf, TOther>
+        // A multiplicative identity is not exposed here for the same reasons as IAdditionOperators<TSelf, TOther>

         // We can't assume TOther * TSelf is valid as not everything is commutative

         // We can't expose TSelf / TOther as some types, such as matrices, don't support dividing with respect to TOther

-        // We can't inherit from IAddable<TSelf, TOther> as some types, such as matrices, support Matrix * scalar but not Matrix + scalar
+        // We can't inherit from IAdditionOperators<TSelf, TOther> as some types, such as matrices, support Matrix * scalar but not Matrix + scalar

         static abstract TResult operator *(TSelf lhs, TOther rhs);

         static abstract TResult checked operator *(TSelf lhs, TOther rhs);
     }

-    public interface IDivisible<TSelf, TOther, TResult>
+    public interface IDivisionOperators<TSelf, TOther, TResult>
-        where TSelf : IDivisible<TSelf, TOther, TResult>
+        where TSelf : IDivisionOperators<TSelf, TOther, TResult>
     {
         static abstract TResult operator /(TSelf lhs, TOther rhs);

         static abstract TResult checked operator /(TSelf lhs, TOther rhs);
     }

-    public interface IRemainder<TSelf, TOther, TResult>
+    public interface IModulusOperators<TSelf, TOther, TResult>
-        where TSelf : IRemainder<TSelf, TOther, TResult>
+        where TSelf : IModulusOperators<TSelf, TOther, TResult>
     {
         // The ECMA name is op_Modulus and so the behavior isn't actually "remainder" with regards to negative values

-        // Likewise the name IRemainder doesn't fit with the other names, so a better one is needed
+        // Likewise the name IModulusOperators doesn't fit with the other names, so a better one is needed

         static abstract TResult operator %(TSelf lhs, TOther rhs);

         static abstract TResult checked operator %(TSelf lhs, TOther rhs);
     }

-    public interface INegatable<TSelf, TResult>
+    public interface IUnaryNegationOperators<TSelf, TResult>
-        where TSelf : INegatable<TSelf, TResult>
+        where TSelf : IUnaryNegationOperators<TSelf, TResult>
     {
         // Should unary plus be on its own type?